 Try a Little Tea Tree Oil

 In addition to salicylic acid and benzoyl peroxide, tea tree oil is another ingredient that’s been shown to work wonders for acne-prone skin types.
 “Tea tree oil has antibacterial properties that are known to work on P. acnes and S. epidermidis, two forms of acne-causing bacteria,” says cosmetic dermatologist Dr. Michele Green.
-You can spot treat pimples with tea tree oil for a quick fix or apply it all over your face to prevent zits from interrupting your clear complexion.
+You can spot treat pimples with tea tree oil for a quick fix.

 Or a Detoxifying Mud Mask

 One of Magovern’s favorite ways to zap a zit overnight is by applying a detoxifying mud mask before bed.
 While a mud mask (she loves the Honest Beauty 3-in-1 Detox Mud Mask) alone can work wonders to absorb excess oil and draw out pimple-causing bacteria, she recommends following it up with a clearing serum and moisturizer to help diminish and redness or swelling while you sleep.